-The exposure to the risk of exchange rate volatility stems from the transactions involving the loans denominated in foreign currencies, and investment and market activities.
+The exposure to the risk of exchange rate volatility stems from the transactions involving the loans denominated in foreign currencies, deposits denominated in foreign currencies, and investment and market activities.
 That exposure is monitored on a daily basis, in line with the internal limits set at the level of individual currency and in the total amount of maximum open foreign currency position allowed.
 The exposure of Raiffeisenbank Austria and the Raiffeisen Group to exchange rate risk on the reporting date was insignificant.